cloudnativetrainings/trainings/kubermatic_kubernetes_platform_administration/10_enable_kubernetes_dashboard/README.md

 # Enable the Kubernetes Dashboard

 In this lab you will enable the Kubernetes Dashboard for User Clusters.
+The documentation for doing this can be found [here](https://docs.kubermatic.com/kubermatic/v2.26/tutorials-howtos/oidc-provider-configuration/share-clusters-via-delegated-oidc-authentication/).

 ## Changes in `kubermatic.yaml`